dliang2000/MockAbstraction/README.md

 ./bin/scripts/BENCHMARK/MutatedFieldAnalysis_BENCHMARK.sh
 ```

-or if you want to run Mock Analysis for all benchmarks:
+or if you want to run Mutated Field Analysis for all benchmarks:

 ```console
 ./runall_MutatedFieldAnalysis.sh